denisamselem/study-sidekick/README.md

 </div>

 # Run and deploy your AI Studio app
+# Mock Change to test change and commit flow
 This contains everything you need to run your app locally.

 View your app in AI Studio: https://ai.studio/apps/drive/1wpFpWFhm-56cm2w8BS5RzUUPUzlITaHp